Page updated Nov 20, 2023

 7Done!

-Once you have set a secret, you can access the values in code by calling the secret() function.
-The example below shows how to set up social sign-in with authentication in your app.
-Depending on your environment, Amplify will automatically load the correct secret value with no extra configuration.
+Once you have set a secret, you can reference the secret in your backend definition using the secret() function.
+The following example shows how to set up social sign-in with authentication in your app.
+Depending on your environment, Amplify will automatically load the correct secret value.

 1import { defineAuth, secret } from '@aws-amplify/backend';